GDevelopApp/GDevelop-documentation/docs/gdevelop5/tutorials/follow-player-with-camera/index.md

 !!! tip

-    Learn more about [layers and cameras](https://wiki.gdevelop.io/gdevelop5/interface/scene-editor/layers-and-cameras/#cameras) and [how to keep UI objects on screen](/gdevelop5/tutorials/keep-ui-on-screen).
+    GDevelop [assigns a single camera per layer](https://wiki.gdevelop.io/gdevelop5/interface/scene-editor/layers-and-cameras/#cameras).
+It is recomended to start by placing the main objects o the "Base Layer", and add other layers after.

 ## Follow a character smoothly

-Add the **Smooth Camera** [behavior](https://wiki.gdevelop.io/gdevelop5/behaviors#adding_a_behavior_to_an_object) to the object *(remember to [install it first](https://wiki.gdevelop.io/gdevelop5/extensions/search/) from the Extension catalog)*.
-The **Smooth Camera's** parameters such as "catch up" and "speed" can be modified to personalize the smoothness of the camera.
+Add the **Smooth Camera** [behavior](https://wiki.gdevelop.io/gdevelop5/behaviors#adding_a_behavior_to_an_object) to the object that will be followed.
+The extension's parameters such as "catch up" and "speed" can be modified to personalize the smoothness of the camera.

 !!! tip

-    Make sure that the character, enemies and platforms on the project are placed on the "Base Layer" on the layer panel.
-If the issue persist, ask the community on the [forum](https://forum.gdevelop.io/t/camera-not-following-character/45356).
+    Learn [how to install](https://gdevelop-wiki-git-fork-lunimoon-patch-2-gdevelop.vercel.app/gdevelop5/extensions/search/) new extensions by following a step-by-step guide.

 ### Keep a character at the exact center of the camera